 We would love for you to come see and take a tour of our beautiful salon.
+We have some of the most competive rates in the industry.
 Drop by anytime 10:30 am - 5 pm Tuesday thru Friday or 8:30 am - 3 pm Saturday and the owner will be happy to visit with you and show you around.

 You may also call with any questions you may have, 713-283-9302.